apache/pulsar/site2/docs/schema-overview.md

 **With schema**

-If you construct a producer with specifying a schema, then you can send a class to a topic directly without worrying about how to serialize POJOs into bytes.
+If you construct a producer by specifying a schema, then you can send a class to a topic directly without worrying about how to serialize POJOs into bytes.

 This example constructs a producer with the _JSONSchema_, and you can send the _User_ class to topics directly without worrying about how to serialize it into bytes.